-If you want maximum tooth whitening as quickly as possible, then Zoom!® whitening is for you.
+If you desire maximum tooth whitening as quickly as possible, Zoom!® whitening is an effective procedure that can be performed in the dental office.

 About the Zoom Whitening Procedure